zeitwork/zeitwork/internal/edgeproxy/README.md

 1. **On Startup**:
    - Load all verified domains from database
-   - Start async certificate acquisition for domains needing certificates
+   - **Immediately** start certificate acquisition for all domains needing certificates
    - Start background loop to check for new domains every hour

-2. **Certificate Acquisition**:
+2. **Certificate Acquisition** (with Rate Limiting):
    - Query database for domains where `verified_at IS NOT NULL` and certificate is missing/expiring
+   - Process domains sequentially with configurable delay between each (default 3s)
+   - Rate limiting prevents hitting Let's Encrypt's 300 orders per 3 hours limit
    - For each domain:
      - Update status to "pending"
-     - Use certmagic to obtain certificate via HTTP-01 challenge
+     - Use certmagic to obtain certificate via TLS-ALPN-01 challenge
      - Update status to "active" on success or "failed" on error
      - Store certificate in PostgreSQL